Annie Wright Schools Parents’ Association Launches Endeavor Grants Program

-Chelen Johnson, Upper School for Girls Science Teacher, will cull the collections of the Library of Congress, NASA and the Smithsonian's National Air and Space Museum to investigate the "First Lady Astronaut Trainees," and learn more how these women coped with the physical and psychological stresses they endured during their intensive testing and training in relative obscurity.
+Chelen Johnson, Upper School for Girls Science Teacher, will cull the collections of the Library of Congress, NASA and the Smithsonian's National Air and Space Museum to investigate the "First Lady Astronaut Trainees," and learn more about how these women coped with the physical and psychological stresses they endured during their intensive testing and training in relative obscurity.

-Josh Mitchell, Upper School for Boys Social Studies Teacher & Dorm Parent, will start and maintain a YouTube channel with supplemental material for students in both Upper Schools on various school and life topics, while building his skills as both videographer and producer.
+Josh Mitchell, Upper School for Boys Social Studies Teacher & Dorm Parent, will start and maintain a YouTube channel with supplemental material for students in both Upper Schools on various school and life topics while building his skills as both videographer and producer.